mattermost/docs/source/preferences/manage-your-notifications.rst

     Manage your @mention & keyword notifications </preferences/manage-your-mentions-keywords-notifications>
     Manage your channel-specific notifications </preferences/manage-your-channel-specific-notifications>

 Mattermost notifies you of new activity.
-How you're notified depends on what Mattermost client you're using, and the type of Mattermost activity you're being notified about.
+How you're notified depends on what Mattermost client you're using, the type of Mattermost activity you're being notified about, and how you prefer to be notified.

 You're in control
 ------------------